 Woah.
 What now??

 Yup.
 Rule number one is always "Feed The Baby" no matter what.
-If your baby is showing signs that your milk is not enough (some signs are lethargy, dry mouth, poor weight gain, but ask your provider for specifics) then it may be a good idea to supplement.
+If your baby is showing signs that your milk is not enough (some signs are lethargy, dry mouth, poor weight gain, or high pitched crying that isn't soothed by nursing, but ask your provider for specifics) then it may be a good idea to supplement.
 This doesn't mean the end of your breastfeeding relationship though.
 There's many reasons your body might be a little behind on producing milk.
 The first being: YOU JUST BIRTHED A HUMAN.
 Your body is recovering from a major physical event, and producing milk takes alot of energy.
 Sometimes it's just a bit too much to expect your body to do both.
 That's ok.

 Tips for Supplementing:

-• If supply is a concern, reach out to a IBCLC as soon as possible!
+If supply is a concern, reach out to a Lactation Consultant as soon as possible!
 Early intervention is key!

 Second Night Syndrome can be tough, but knowing it's coming, gathering support, and taking it one moment at a time are all so helpful!